Proposal Templates, Formats and Tools: Create Better RFP Responses Faster

-Cite when you will finish certain tracks of work and what outcomes the client can expect.
+Detail when you will finish certain tracks of work and what outcomes the client can expect.
 (Don’t get into specifics just yet—you can sort that out in the implementation plan.)

 Here’s where you can sort out the details.
 The work plan should tie into the overall schedule summary and will likely include some assumptions and time estimates.

 Some people like to use week 0, week 1, etc. instead of specific dates.
 That is especially helpful if you don’t have a firm start date mandated.
-However, try to be as specific as possible.
+Just, try to be as specific as possible.

-Other details to include are:
+Other details to cover include:

-- Risks or potential problems
+Risks or potential problems

-- Location of the work or team (on-site, off-site)
+Location of the work or team (on-site, off-site)

-- Project staffing (by name or job title)
+Project staffing (by name or job title)